 Solo Tabletop Studio Guidebooks

-Sixty-eight people-first guidebooks for solo board games, cozy journaling RPGs, print-and-play adventures, campaign notebooks, map drawing, oracle tables, dice systems, storage, rules learning, public play, and low-cost analog play.
+Seventy-four people-first guidebooks for solo board games, cozy journaling RPGs, print-and-play adventures, campaign notebooks, map drawing, oracle tables, dice systems, storage, rules learning, public play, and low-cost analog play.

 Solo Tabletop Studio is a guidebook shelf for analog play as a creative ritual.
-It covers solo board games, automa opponents, card markets, cozy journaling RPGs, print-and-play adventures, campaign notebooks, map drawing, oracle tables, dice systems, storage, and low-cost game nights alone or with one friend.
+It covers solo board games, automa opponents, card markets, cozy journaling RPGs, print-and-play adventures, campaign notebooks, map drawing, oracle tables, dice systems, hidden information, storage, and low-cost game nights alone or with one friend.

 This shelf is not screen escape shaming.
 Digital games, apps, PDFs, online communities, and accessibility tools can all be part of a healthy play life.
 The point is to make one analog table easier to start, safer to adapt, and more respectful to creators and communities.